Empress Chung: Production

 Empress Chung was the personal project of Nelson Shin, a South Korean animator that founded AKOM.
 He spent seven years and of his own money on the film.
 In order to save costs, he collaborated with the North Korean SEK Studio because North Korean animators are paid less than South Korean animators.
 The film made use of 500 animators, 400 of which were North Korean.
 Shin visited Pyongyang eighteen times to supervise production.

 Shin incorporated aspects of his personal life into the film, such as turning his pets into characters.
 He also did historical research for the film; the film was initially planned to be set in the Goryeo era, but it was rewritten into the Joseon era to maintain historical accuracy.
 Several locations in the film are based on real Korean temples and palaces, including Gyeongbokgung.

 Release

 On August 12, 2005, Empress Chung became the first film to have been released simultaneously in both North and South Korea.
 It played in 6 theaters in North Korea and 51 theaters in South Korea.
 The film won a prize at the 2003 Annecy International Animation Film Festival and won the top prize at the 2004 Seoul International Cartoon and Animation Festival.
 The film grossed on its opening weekend against a budget.
-Empress Chung was never released on home media and has, as such, been described as a lost film.
+Empress Chung had no home media release and was previously considered to be a lost film.

+On December 31, 2025, an archivist uploaded a restored version of the film with added English subtitles to YouTube and later to the Internet Archive.
+This version was restored from a DVD copy made for potential Japanese distributors.